Marion Dane Bauer

 Marion wanted to be a writer from an early age.
 As a child, she says, "I constantly made [stories] up in my head, for my dolls, for my friends.
 I acted them out using my cigar box filled with marbles as characters."
 An aunt gave her vital encouragement during her teenage years, by taking her work seriously and urging her to continue writing.
 Bauer recalls that "the example of someone who loved writing and found doing it both good and important, probably influenced me more deeply than any other."

+Recognition

 Rain of Fire (1983) won the Jane Addams Children's Book Award in 1984.
-Bauer received the Kerlan Award in 1986.
-On My Honor (1986) won a Newbery Medal Honor in 1987, and won the William Allen White Children's Book Award in 1989.
+On My Honor (1986) was a Newbery Honor Book in 1987 and won the William Allen White Children's Book Award in 1989.
 Am I Blue, an anthology of children's fiction about gay and lesbian issues, won a Lambda Literary Award in 1994, and the Stonewall Book Award for literature in 1995.
-The Longest Night won a Golden Kite Award for picture-book text in 2009.
+Bauer received the Kerlan Award in 1996.
+The Longest Night (2009) won a 2010 Golden Kite Award for picture-book text.